 You have the option to take this programme with a year in industry.
 For details, see Management with a Year in Industry.

-Management Studies students who graduated from Kent in 2015 were the most successful in the UK at finding work or further study opportunities (DLHE).
+Of Business Studies students who graduated from Kent in 2017 and completed a national survey, over 94% were in work or further study within six months (DLHE). .

 Teaching Excellence Framework

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.